PX3 Processor in Android Head unit

 In Car SoC

-Being an in car SoC design the PX3 has some features included in is silicon that you would never seen in a phone.
+Being an in-car SoC design, the PX3 has some features included in its silicon that you would never see in a phone.
 There is ADAS Algorithm support.
-This Advanced driver-assistance systems integration gives system builders the option to add this technology and have the processing in hardware.
+This Advanced driver-assistance systems integration allows system builders to add this technology and have the processing in hardware.
 This was a step forward by RockChip for their PX3.
-But now ADAS can all be handled in software of a modern processor.
+But now, ADAS can all be handled in the software of a modern processor.

 Disappointing